lauravikanis/lauravikanis/README.md

 - 🤔 I’m looking for help with ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
+- 🌱 I’m currently trying to find a job (find me on [LinkedIn](https://www.linkedin.com/in/lauravikanis/))

 -->